penguinland/visual_diff/README.md

 ![example of a short file compared to a long file made from modifying the short one](./screenshots/gps.png)

-This is a single file compared to itself, where the second half of the file was created by modifying a copy of the first half:
+This is a single file compared to itself, where the second half of the file was created by modifying a copy of the first half.
+There are also some helper functions repeated in the first half and repeated again in the second half:

 ![a file whose second half is a modified copy of the first half](./screenshots/screenshot1.png)